-

 Based on the results of clinical studies and monitoring of Mexidol® after its release on the market, no signals of its interaction with other drugs have been identified.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility:

-psychophysical reactions (driving vehicles, using machines, etc.).
+psychophysical reactions (driving vehicles, operating machinery, etc.).

 3. Mode of administration of Mexidol®

-Recommended dosage
+Recommended Dosage:

-In acute cerebrovascular accidents, Mexidol® is used for the first 10-14 days intravenously by drip (via a dropper) at 200-500 mg 2-4 times a day, then intramuscularly at 200-250 mg 2-3 times a day for 2 weeks, after which it is recommended to take Mexidol® in tablet form.
+In acute cerebrovascular accidents , Mexidol® is used for the first 10-14 days intravenously by drip (via a dropper) at 200-500 mg 2-4 times a day, then intramuscularly at 200-250 mg 2-3 times a day for 2 weeks, after which it is recommended to take Mexidol® in tablet form.

 In case of cerebral infarction (ischemic stroke), Mexidol® is administered intravenously by drip at 500 mg (10 ml) 2 times a day for 10 days, after which a transition is made to taking oral dosage forms at a dose of 250 mg 3 times a day for 60 days.

-In case of discirculatory encephalopathy in the decompensation phase, Mexidol® should be administered intravenously by jet (administration of the drug through a syringe) or by drip at a dose of 200-500 mg 1-2 times a day for 14 days.
-Then intramuscularly at 100-250 mg per day for the next 2 weeks, after which it is recommended to take Mexidol® in tablet form.
+For cerebrovascular insufficiency in the decompensation phase, Mexidol® should be administered intravenously by jet stream (administered through a syringe) or drip at a dose of 200-500 mg 1-2 times daily for 14 days.
+Then, intramuscularly at a dose of 100-250 mg per day for the next 2 weeks, after which Mexidol® tablets are recommended.

-For the course prevention of discirculatory encephalopathy, the drug is administered intramuscularly at a dose of 200-250 mg 2 times a day for 10-14 days, after which it is recommended to take Mexidol® in tablet form.
+For the prophylaxis of cerebrovascular insufficiency, the drug is administered intramuscularly at a dose of 200-250 mg twice daily for 10-14 days, after which Mexidol® tablets are recommended.

-In chronic cerebral ischemia, Mexidol® should be prescribed 10 ml (500 mg) 1 time per day intravenously by drip or intravenously by slow jet for 14 days, after which it is recommended to take Mexidol® in tablet form.
+For chronic cerebral ischemia, Mexidol® should be administered at a dose of 10 ml (500 mg) once daily by intravenous drip or slow intravenous stream for 14 days, after which Mexidol® tablets are recommended.

 For anxiety disorders, the drug is administered intramuscularly at a daily dose of 100-300 mg per day for 14-30 days, after which it is recommended to take Mexidol® in tablet form.